Memories of Nepal: My First Days in Kathmandu

 In our down time, my friend and I wandered around chaotic Thamel, Kathmandu’s hip tourist and trekker mecca.
 At that point we weren’t really immersing ourselves in the culture, although walking through alleys where we had to dodge stray dogs and piles of garbage seemed like quite an adventure.
 We mainly chilled out at Internet cafes, browsed North Face knock-offs, and treated ourselves to Western delicacies like spaghetti and pizza.

-We also took time to be tourists and check out just a few of the 2,700 religious sites scattered throughout the Kathmandu Valley like Swayambhunath, the Monkey Temple, the soaring stupa that you can see from miles around.
+We also took time to be tourists and check out just a few of the 2,700 religious sites scattered throughout the Kathmandu Valley including Swayambhunath, the Monkey Temple.
+Dating back to the 5th century, the soaring stupa it is an important site for Tibetan Buddhists and can be seen from miles around.
 Unfortunately, our visit coincided with that of one the princesses of Bhutan, and as a result, were ushered into a one-room structure and not allowed to take photos.

 We also paid a visit to Boudhanath, the most important Tibetan Buddhist holy site outside of Tibet.
 Buddhists are actually the second-largest religious group in Nepal – 80% of Nepalis are Hindu.
 Although there is no official state religion, Nepal’s constitution declares it a “Hindu Kingdom.”

-My only previous visit to Asia had been to China, so this was my first exposure to Hindu religion and culture.
-Fortunately, I got to explore that aspect of life more deeply while living with my host family in Pokhara, which I’ll talk more about in the next post.
+This was my first exposure to Hindu religion and culture, and fortunately, I got to learn much more about the religion and its influence on daily life while living with my host family in Pokhara, which I’ll talk more about in the next post.